how-to-set-up-shopify-payments

 On top of that, it has country-specific requirements.
 For instance, in the US, your account must be eligible for ACH transfers.

 Set up two-step authentication: Two-step authentication provides extra security to prevent unauthorized persons from accessing your account using your credentials.
-It requires you to provide your email address and a password and then authenticate login attempts using a text message, authentication app, or security key.
+It requires you to provide your email address and a password and then authenticate login attempts using a text message, authentication app, or passkey.

 How to Set Up Shopify Payments